zino-hofmann/graphql-flutter/packages/graphql_flutter/README.md

 Mutation(
   options: MutationOptions(
-    documentNode: gql(addStar), // this is the mutation string you just created
+    document: gql(addStar), // this is the mutation string you just created
     // you can update the cache based on results
     update: (Cache cache, QueryResult result) {
       return cache;